30 Best Practices for Preventing a Data Breach

 14. Establish a strong password policy

 Moving to a cloud-first or cloud-only IT stack means incorporating more web-based applications into business processes.
-To thwart attempted cybersecurity threats, like dictionary attacks, you need to create a password policy and define a strong passphrase.
+To thwart attempted cybersecurity threats, like dictionary attacks, you must create a password policy and define a strong passphrase.

 When establishing your password policy, you should incorporate some of the following best practices: